ghost-aHVudGVy/Active-Directory-Enterprise-Lab/README.md

 All major steps are documented through **screenshots, commands, and configurations**, stored in:
 - `/screenshots` → Server, AD, GPOs, PDQ, Spiceworks
 - `/scripts` → PowerShell and CMD snippets
 - `/docs` → Network diagram and additional notes

----

-## Future Enhancements
-- Automate user and group management with PowerShell scripts
-- Expand to multi-site Active Directory with replication
-- Integrate Linux/Mac clients into the domain
-- Centralize monitoring with enterprise logging tools

----

-## Contact
-If you’d like to discuss this project or my IT administration experience:
-- **LinkedIn:** [Your LinkedIn Profile]
-- **Email:** [Your Email]